How to Compress PDF Files Under 1MB Without Quality Loss

 • Prefer JPEG for photos; PNG for text-heavy scans with line art.

-• Run OCR to searchable PDF to keep text searchable after compression.
+• Run OCR to searchable PDF first to keep text searchable after compressing PDF documents.

 Reports and slide decks

-• Keep charts readable: avoid over‑compressing red/blue areas (JPEG quality ≥ 70%).
+• Keep charts readable: avoid over-compressing red/blue areas (JPEG quality 70% or above).

 • Downsample oversized photos to 150-220 DPI for screens.